-To clarify any requirements, contact the Atmospheric Science Program Coordinator.
+To clarify any requirements, please contact the Atmospheric Science Program Chair.
+Currently enrolled students are also encouraged to contact their academic advisor.

 Honors in the Major